 A Wet Bulb Globe Thermometer (WBGT) should be used to measure heat stress.
-A WBGT reading should be taken 30 minutes prior to any scheduled outdoor practice start time and then should be continually monitored at least every hour until the conclusion of practice (to monitor for any indicated modifications to practice length, rest breaks, or equipment).
+A WBGT reading should be taken 30 minutes prior to any scheduled outdoor practice start time and then should be continually monitored at least every hour until the conclusion of practice to monitor for any indicated modifications to practice length, rest breaks, or equipment.
 Schools must complete the Heat Stress Measurement and Record Chart (Appendix A) for all outdoor activities.
+The Perry Weather site-specific WBGT reading shall be used to obtain reading.
+There should be at least one coach or athletic trainer assigned to monitor alerts from Perry Weather.
+If the Perry Weather site reading is unavailable school must make a manual reading.
+If at any point during an activity a school receives a heat stress alert from Perry Weather they should immediately make adjustments to comply with restrictions.